makos/ircbot.c/README.md

 Developed on Windows under mingw-w64 with gcc-8.1, tested on Windows, Arch Linux and CentOS 7.

-Documentation can be found in `doc/` directory.
-Look for `index.html`.
+Documentation can be found at [GitHub pages](https://makos.github.io/ircbot.c/index.html).

 ## Requirements